‘Fatal Defense’: Lifetime Self-Defense Movie Thriller, Starring Ashley Scott

 Fatal Defense 2017: Lifetime Movie: Synopsis

 When Arden Walsh wakes up to a masked intruder in her dark bedroom, she literally fights for her life.
-Although, she is physically assaulted, she survives the attack.
+Although she is physically assaulted, she survives the attack.
 But this home invasion is a wake-up call for Arden.
 This could have ended badly.
-Knowing that she has a child to protect, puts her into defense mode so she’ll be ready to ward off the next attack in case the stranger returns.
+Knowing that she has a child to protect, puts her into defense mode, so she’ll be ready to ward off the next attack in case the stranger returns.

 To feel better, Arden confides in a friend that she is sick and tired of feeling weak and afraid.
-It is then that she decides to take her life back by signing up to self-defense classes in her local town.
-The instructor, Logan Chase, is a handsome no-nonsense martial arts teacher who everyone thinks is too tough and a bit harsh.
+It is then that she makes the choice to take her life back by signing up to self-defense classes in her local town.
+The instructor, Logan Chase, is a handsome, no-nonsense martial arts teacher whom everyone thinks is too tough and a bit harsh.

 This is just what Arden needs, someone who can whip her into physical shape in no time.
 With each class, she is becoming better and better as she utilizes the latest self-defense tactics.
-But there is something else that Logan is teaching her–a life and death approach to battling the enemy.
+But there is something else that Logan is teaching her–how to use a life and death approach to battling the enemy.
 She thought he was harsh before.
 But now, it seems that his lessons are getting downright personal.

 Before long, Logan positions himself as a man who has become totally obsessed with his newest student.
 Determined to push her to the brink, he makes her perform a series of very strenuous and dangerous routines to test how well she’s been paying attention in class.

 But after his deadly techniques take a sinister turn, she fights back with all of her might.
 Arden is nobody’s victim.
-Not this time, especially now that it is clear that her teacher has crossed the line between teaching and physical assault.
+Not this time, especially now that it is clear that Logan has crossed the line between teaching and physical assault.

-Somehow Arden has become enemy number 1, which makes her wonder who she will have to use her moves on next.
+Somehow Arden has become enemy number 1, which makes her wonder whom she will have to use her moves on next.
 An intruder?
 Or will Arden have to take down her instructor?

 Another day at the office. #tgif #greenscreen #studiolife #restlessstudios #dtla #comingsoon #fataldefense ???? @itsleebs #holdingitdown #anotherdayanothershoot #redcam #airstream @thehappytrailer #airstreamrenovation #airstreamlife #onset #dtlastudio #studiophoto #studio #restless